carab9/enigma-decrypt/README.md

 # enigma-decrypt
 This project is a Enigma-2 cryptographic machine decryption program.
-It reads in a encrypted text, encrypt.txt, ecrypted by Enigma machine with two rotors, and no plug-board, stores it in a database, and then decrypts it to the original text and prints the decrypted text to stdout.
+It reads a encrypted text, encrypt.txt, ecrypted by Enigma machine with two rotors, and no plug-board, stores it in a database, and then decrypts it to the original text and prints the decrypted text to stdout.

 ![image](https://github.com/carab9/enigma-decrypt/blob/main/enigma_machine1.png?raw=true)